 Do I need to provide opt-in emails in the local language to comply with GDPR?

-Am I required to get consent on all my personal data from consumers?
+Am I required to get consent on all personal data from consumers?

 Your only option to have a lawful basis for collecting or processing sensitive data is explicit consent.
-For other personal data, there may be several options when it comes to establishing a lawful basis, but consent is the most likely lawful basis.
+For other personal data, there may be several options when it comes to establishing a lawful basis, but consent is one that organizations frequently rely upon.

 Can you anonymize my data so that I can view a profile but not see the personally identifiable information?

-We do not currently allow customers to anonymize a profile, but anonymized data associated with that profile will remain in the account (i.e. Placed Order events, etc.) to preserve the accuracy of performance metrics.
-Data can be anonymized when extracted from the system, but within Klaviyo, you have full visibility to the data incorporated into any profile.
+We do not currently allow customers to anonymize a profile, but anonymized data associated with that profile will remain in the account (e.g., Placed Order events) to preserve the accuracy of performance metrics.
+Data can be anonymized when extracted from the system, but within Klaviyo, you have full visibility of the data incorporated into any profile.